krumbunny/glazemixup.com/src/manual/background/analysis.md

 And you think "Hmmmm, what might this ancient glaze recipe be good for?"

-After entering it into Mixup you see:
+After entering it into *Mixup* you see:

 ![Leach 1234 Analysis](/images/Leach1.png)

 The analysis tallies up the oxides and tells you the inside story.
-The first thing to note is the "(mol)", which indicates that this analysis is in terms of molecules, or mols, and not by weight.
+The first thing to note is the "(mol)", which indicates that this analysis is in terms of molecule count, or mols, and not by weight.
 Some molecules are heavier than others, but a heavy molecule isn't necessarily more active or important than a light one.
-It makes more sense to look at the glaze in terms of molecule count, not by how much they weigh.
+It makes more sense to look at oxides in terms of molecule count, not by how much they weigh.

 There are two ways to present the molecule tally: Percent and Unity.
 The second column is percent and is easy enough to understand.